We work to help humanity fulfil its greatest potential, for the greatest good.

 There are possibilities also to 'fly alongside' - to participate in some but not all Flying Squad activities.

 The theme for the week is circulated beforehand by our ‘theme-catchers’ - two members of the group who undertake to identify themes over an agreed period of time.
 This duty circulates round the group.

 After every Sunday meditation, within 48 hours we e-mail a synopsis of our meditation to the current record-keeper and to the rest of the group.
 These are then compiled by the record-keeper and circulated to all members on a monthly basis.

-Our group commits to meeting up three times a year - two long weekends and one week-long summer retreat camp.
+Our group commits to meeting up four times a year - three long weekends and one week-long summer retreat camp.
 Here we use meditation, circle-working and other methods to uncover and process whatever focus comes up at the time.
 In a sense we seek to distil the nature of the times at that moment and work with its inner components.